Greatest Film Plot Twists

 Dr. Albert Fowler (Michael Higgins)

-A psychiatric doctor who treated Johnny Favourite in NY
+A psychiatric doctor who treated Johnny Favorite in NY hospital

 Evangeline Proudfoot A now-deceased black voodoo queen who was rumored to be Johnny's lover, and produced a daughter, Epiphany Proudfoot

-Toots Sweet (Brownie McGhee) One of Johnny Favourite's former bandmembers, a black blues guitarist
+Toots Sweet (Brownie McGhee) One of Johnny Favorite's former bandmembers, a black blues guitarist

 Death: Asphyxiated by his own cut-off genitals, also bled to death

-Margaret Krusemark (Charlotte Rampling) A wealthy ex-fiancee of Johnny Favourite, aka Madama Zora, a palm reader and gypsy fortune teller in Coney Island, now also a psychic in New Orleans
+Margaret Krusemark (Charlotte Rampling) A wealthy ex-fiancee of Johnny Favorite, aka Madama Zora, a palm reader and gypsy fortune teller in Coney Island, now also a psychic and voodoo practitioner in New Orleans

 Death: Drowned in a large vat of boiling gumbo

-Epiphany Proudfoot (Lisa Bonet) 17 year-old mixed-race daughter of Evangeline, fathered by Johnny Favourite
+Epiphany Proudfoot (Lisa Bonet) 17 year-old mixed-race daughter of Evangeline, fathered by Johnny Favorite

-The twist or revelation in the film was that Favourite had transferred his soul through a Satanic ceremonial ritual into the original Harry Angel's body twelve years earlier.
-Favourite had randomly picked WWII GI Angel off the street, and assumed Angel's identity.
-Then, because of the war, he was traumatically brain-injured, hospitalized, had extensive facial surgery.
-He also suffered amnesia so that he was unrecognizable and couldn't remember who he was.
-Favourite 'forgot' or was fooled into believing he was Harry Angel for his entire life.
+The twist or revelation in the film was that Favorite had transferred his soul through a bloody, Satanic ceremonial ritual, with the help of Margaret Krusemark, into the original Harry Angel's body twelve years earlier.
+Favorite had randomly picked WWII GI Angel in Times Square on New Years' Eve in 1942, and assumed Angel's identity and inhabited Harry's body.
+Then, because of the war, he was traumatically brain-injured, hospitalized, and had extensive facial surgery so that he was unrecognizable.
+He also suffered amnesia and couldn't remember who he was, even after Margaret's failed plan to drop him off in Times Square a year later on 12/31/1943 to force him to remember who he was.
+Favorite was fooled into believing he was Harry Angel for his entire life (and henceforth fooled others about his real identity).

-Harry Angel was actually Johnny Favourite, the evil man he was being paid to find.
-And Louis Cyphre was a gloating and knowing 'Lucifer' - waiting for Angel to realize or remember that his true identity was Favourite.
+Harry Angel was actually Johnny Favorite, the evil man he was being paid to find, who had fathered Epiphany with her mother Evangeline.
+And Louis Cyphre was a gloating and knowing 'Lucifer' - who had been waiting for Angel to realize or remember that his true identity was Favorite.
 Harry, however, was convinced that Cyphre was framing him for the murders:

 Cyphre: If I had cloven hooves and a pointed tail, would you be more convinced?